mikegagnon/type_class_tech_talk/README.md

 1
 ```

-The client code is ugly and inconvenient because there's lots of boiler plate.
+The client code is ugly and inconvenient because of all the tedious boiler plate.
-You can't just compare two objects; you must first manually construct `Ordering` objects.
+You can't just compare two values; you must first manually construct `Ordering` objects.
-If you have even deeper-nested structures, it gets even uglier.
+If you have even deeper-nested structures, it gets even uglier as the next example shows.

-### An even worse Java-style example
+### An even uglier Java-style example

+Let's first define `Ordering` classes for 2-tuples and 3-tuples (this part's not ugly):

 ```scala
 class Tup2Ordering[A, B](subOrderA: Ordering[A], subOrderB: Ordering[B]) extends Ordering[(A, B)] {